gentee/eonza-docs/en/docs/settings.md

 **Title**
 You can provide your own title for the Eonza program.
 This can be useful if you use more than one Eonza installation.

+**Hide Tray Icon**
+This option is available if your version of Eonza supports displaying a menu icon in the system tray.
+Check this checkbox if you want to disable the creation of a system tray icon.

 %html.settings-general%

 ## Scripts